nk2655/SDC_1_Project_2_Traffic_Sign_Classifier/writeup.md

 ![](output_images/section3_2.JPG)
 * I think some images might be difficult to classify it since it does not particular stick out, such as the yellow sign.
-* But the result makes me surprise, stop sign can't be recognized but the predicting probability is 56% from a confused image.
+* But the result makes me surprise, stop sign can't be recognized.

 #### 4.2- Performance on New Images (step 3.3 in Traffic_Sign_Classifier.ipynb )
 #### The submission documents the performance of the model when tested on the captured images.
 The performance on the new images is compared to the accuracy results of the test set.

+Accuracy of the extra images is 33.3%.
 ![](output_images/section3_3_1.JPG)
 ![](output_images/section3_3_2.jpg)
 Just like I mention earlier, the result really makes me surprised.
 Maybe I shall try to add gray function into the model next time.